 Financial Aid Packaging

-Following the receipt of your FAFSA results, a financial aid "package" will be offered to you.
-The financial aid package will contain one or a combination of grants, scholarships, loans, and/or work study.
+Following your submission of the FAFSA, a financial aid offer will be available for you to view.
+Your financial aid offer will contain one or a combination of grants, scholarships, loans, and/or work study.
 Grants and scholarships are sources of student financial aid which are available for education expenses with no requirement to repay.
 Student loans are the most common source of student financial aid and must be repaid.
 Students receiving a loan are required to sign a promissory note which details the conditions of the loan.
 Finally, you may receive work study eligibility which requires that you be enrolled for at least six credit hours and secure a job before receiving funds.

 Priority Filing Date

-FSEOG, Federal Perkins Loan and Federal Work-Study are subject to funding limitations.
+Supplemental Educational Opportunity Grant and Federal Work-Study are subject to funding limitations.
 Because funding for these programs is limited, BGSU uses a priority FAFSA filing date of January 15 to encourage undergraduate students to apply early and ensure they can be considered for these award programs.
-Students need to complete their FAFSA by January 15 each year in order to be considered for FSEOG, Federal Perkins Loan and FWS.
-Awards are made through an automated selection process.
-Award amounts will depend on annual funding limitations.
-An example of how aid awards are determined.
+Students need to complete their FAFSA by January 15 each year in order to be considered for Supplemental Educational Opportunity Grant and Federal Work Study.
+Offers are made through an automated selection process.
+Offer amounts will depend on annual funding limitations.

 Scholarships from BGSU always have award-specific criteria and also limited funds.
 Most BGSU scholarship criteria can be found by using the Searchable Scholarship Guide or by contacting the department or agency awarding the scholarship.
 Most scholarships are awarded through a selection process where applications are evaluated by a scholarship selection committee.